 Here are my ideas about how to teach children to deal with potentially dangerous situations, such as how to deal with strangers, how to say no to riding in a car with a drunk driver, and so on.
-This method also applies to other behaviors, such as cheating.
+This method can also be applied to other behaviors, such as cheating.

 1. Talk about the issues with your child.

 2. Demonstrate the proper responses.

 3. Have the child practice the proper responses with you.

 4. Have the child practice the proper responses with other people, including people your child doesn't know.